MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-from-ad-rms-to-azure-rms.md

 ---
 # required metadata

-title: Migrating from AD RMS to Azure Rights Management | Azure RMS
+title: Migrating from AD RMS to Azure Rights Management | Azure Information Protection
-description: Instructions to migrate your Active Directory Rights Management Services (AD RMS) deployment to Azure Rights Management (Azure RMS).
-After the migration, users will still have access to documents and email messages that your organization protected by using AD RMS, and newly protected content will use Azure RMS.
+description: Instructions to migrate your Active Directory Rights Management Services (AD RMS) deployment to Azure Information Protection.
+After the migration, users will still have access to documents and email messages that your organization protected by using AD RMS, and newly protected content will use Azure Information Protection.
 author: cabailey
 manager: mbaldwin
 ms.date: 08/25/2016